Special Dead

 Special Dead is a 2006 American zombie comedy film directed by Thomas L. Phillips and Sean Simmons, written by Jared Tweedie, and starring Jason Brubaker, Amy Wade, Gia Natale, Anthony Rutowicz, and Haneka Haynes.

 Plot

-After a group of hikers trespass into a mine shaft and consume contaminated water, they transform into voracious zombies.
-The zombies quickly overwhelm a nearby camp for individuals with developmental disabilities, which has previously faced challenges from zombie attacks.
-The counselors and campers, who have a strained relationship, strive to survive the onslaught.
+When a zombie plague infects Camp Special Dude, a dude ranch for the mentally handicapped, a ragtag band of campers and counselors struggle to survive the night.
+Led by the indifferent nunchuck-wielding head counselor, Mac Stone (Jason Brubaker), and his wheelchair bound sister Dale (Gia Natale), the unlikely heroes fight their way off the mountain as one by one unlucky campers and counselors are picked off and join the ranks of the walking dead.